itsMayankPal/CollegeZioFrontend/README.md

 ## Contact

-For any inquiries or feedback, please reach out to us at [contact@collegezio.com](mailto:contact@collegezio.com).
+For any inquiries or feedback, please reach out to us at [contact@collegezio.in](mailto:contact@collegezio.in).

 ## License

-This project is licensed under the [MIT License](LICENSE).

-© 2023 CollegeZio.
-All rights reserved.
 # CollegeZioFrontend